o11a-audits/o11a-backend/README.md

 # Collaborator

-The collaborator allows users to comment on topics in the source code.
+The collaborator allows users to comment on topics in the audit.
+The types of comments users can leave on topics depends on the type of topic.
+These comments can be collaborative discussions or structured properties of the topics.

-There are two pairs of source-derived types of topics:
- - Identifiers & Operators
- - Statements & Blocks
+The types of topics and their suffixes are:
+ - Source code expressions and values (e)
+ - Source code contracts, functions, blocks, and statements (s)
+ - Text Documentation, text comments, and text sections (t)
+ - Attack vectors (a)

+ The topic id is a string identifier that uniquely identifies a topic within the audit.
+Each source code contract, function, block, statement, expression, variable, and literal value has an unique topic id.
+Each text document/comment and section has an unique topic id.
+It is sequential number for that topic type preceeded by the topic type prefix.
+For example, the first added Attack Vector will be `a1`, and the second `a2`.

 ## Documentation